 Academic Support Services personnel at the Dixon-Hendry Campus of Indian River State College provide tutoring for students in grades 9 - 12.
 High school students can come to the Academic Support Center, Room B-130, after high school hours for tutoring.
+Tutoring is available Monday-Thursday until 8:00 p.m.
+The college closes at 2:00 p.m. on Friday.

 FloridaStudents.org is a collection of resources including tutorials created by Florida teachers and other resources located from all over the web to support student learning.
 For complete details and hours, please call IRSC (863) 824-6009.